 READ MORE: Will Turmeric Lower Blood Pressure?

 Research has shown that garlic supplements have a significant impact on reducing blood pressure in people with high blood pressure and counteracting the oxidative stress.
 It offers cardio protection in essential hypertensive conditions.13

 Another scientific study concluded that the administration of garlic for 12 weeks prevented cardiovascular complications in individuals with Metabolic Syndrome.14

 3. Garlic May Improve Cholesterol Levels

 Hypercholesterolemia is associated with an increased risk of heart disease.
-It is seen during this research that garlic supplements have an important role in the treatment of hypercholesterolaemia as dried garlic powder preparation significantly lowers serum triglycerides by 0.31 mmol/l compared to placebo.15 Another research also showed that garlic lowered LDL level specifically but had no reliable effects on HDL.16
+Research shows that garlic supplements have an important role in the treatment of hypercholesterolaemia, as dried garlic powder preparation significantly lowers serum triglycerides by 0.31 mmol/l compared to placebo.15 Another research also showed that garlic lowered LDL level specifically but had no reliable effects on HDL.16